feedbackfromalex/SwatchParty/README.md

 # SwatchParty

-Search my collection of 287 ink swatches.
+Browse my collection of 287 ink swatches.
 Open the images in a separate tab or window for easier comparison.

 You can: